Mullil/Mullil.github.io/index.md

 ## Projects
 [Web application project](https://github.com/Mullil/teaching-application-project)

 This was my first web programming project.
 I made an application, where you can make courses for language learning.
-Right now it is very basic, but it could be develoepd further for better user experience.
+Right now it is very basic, but it could be developed further for better user experience.
 Personally, I have used this application to study words and cuneiform for an Akkadian course.

 [cmdline-course](https://github.com/Mullil/cmdline-course)